Charles Simonyi

-He co-founded and led Intentional Software (acquired by Microsoft in 2017), with the aim of developing and marketing his concept of intentional programming.

-In April 2007, aboard Soyuz TMA-10, he became the fifth space tourist and the second Hungarian in space.
-In March 2009, aboard Soyuz TMA-14, he made a second trip to the International Space Station.

-As of November 15, 2022, Simonyi's net worth is US$5.2 billion.
+Charles Simonyi (/sɪˈmoʊni/; Simonyi Károly, [ˈʃimoɲi ˈkaːroj]; born September 10, 1948) is a Hungarian-American software architect, businessman, and space tourist.
+He led the development of Microsoft's first application software, including early versions of Microsoft Office, and later co-founded Intentional Software, a company focused on his concept of intentional programming.
+A former researcher at Xerox PARC, he helped pioneer graphical user interfaces and introduced object-oriented programming and Hungarian notation to Microsoft.
+Simonyi flew to space twice as a private citizen, becoming the fifth space tourist and the only one to pay for two separate trips to the International Space Station.
+As of January 2025, his net worth was estimated at US$7.5 billion.

 Biography

 Early life

 Simonyi was born in Budapest, Hungary.
 His father, Károly Simonyi, was a Kossuth Prize-winning professor of electrical engineering at the Technical University of Budapest, and created the first Hungarian nuclear particle accelerator.
 While in secondary school he worked part-time as a night watchman at a computer laboratory in the early 1960s, overseeing a large Soviet Ural II mainframe.
 He took an interest in computing and learned to program from one of the laboratory's engineers.
 By the time he left school, he had learned to develop compilers and sold one of these to a government department.
 He presented a demonstration of his compiler to the members of a Danish computer trade delegation.
-In 2006 he said when he was young his dream was, "to get out of Hungary, go to the West and be free."
+In 2006 he said that when he was young his dream was, "to get out of Hungary, go to the West and be free."